cassiancc/Item-Descriptions/README.md

 This mod adds a unique description to all blocks, items, and entities that is displayed when pressing the Ctrl key.
 These descriptions sum up what it can be used for, its source, and/or any other useful info.
 It strikes a compromise between not knowing anything about an item and constantly checking the Minecraft Wiki for detailed in-depth descriptions.

+Item Descriptions includes all vanilla blocks and items.
+For mod support, also add [Mod Descriptions](https://modrinth.com/resourcepack/mod-descriptions)!

 ## Item Descriptions

 By default, holding down Ctrl when hovering over an item will show a short description of what it can do.
 Unique descriptions have been written for every item, and generic descriptions are also supported for various tags so many modded blocks come with built-in descriptions.